Villar City

-Villar City is a mixed-used development covering Metro Manila and Cavite.
+Villar City is a mixed-use development in Metro Manila and Cavite jointly developed by Villar Land and Vista Land, consisting of neighborhoods, shopping complexes and office towers.
+Its landowner, Villar Land, plans it to be an integrated megalopolis with a planned church building, arena, university and golf courses.

 History

+2021: Reveal

 As early as December 2021, businessman Manny Villar have revealed plans to create a central business district in the Greater Manila Area.
 The Villar Group already had pre-existing residential developments such as Camella and Vista Land subdivisions and shopping centers.

 Villar City was launched in August 2023 with the inauguration of the 6.2 km Villar Avenue.
+Nearby residents on social media noticed the repeated rebranding of the estate through its welcome marker along Daang Hari from Villar Land to Villar City, as the estate had previously changed its name from Vista Alabang to Villar Land, and from Vista City to Vista Alabang.

 Scope

 Described as a "megalopolis" by its proponents, Villar City will cover 3500 ha spanning 15 municipalities and cities.
 These are: